 8 ounces frozen lingonberries (or use all raspberries)

-Erythritol-based granular sweetener, such as Swerve, equal to ½ cup sugar, or to taste
+Sweetener with bulk, such as Lakanto or Swerve, or Allulose, equal to ½ cup sugar, or to taste

 1 tablespoon Great Lakes powdered gelatin